SenseTecnic/SenseTecnic.github.io/fred/userdocs.md

 To create an HTTP input node accessible by anyone, prefix your URL with `/public/` in your flows.
 To access the flow you add `/public/{username}` to the FRED host.
 For example, an HTTP Input node called `/public/data` set up by roberto will be accessible as `https://fred.sensetecnic.com/public/roberto/data`.

 ### Private API HTTP Input Nodes
-For an HTTP client to access protected HTTP input nodes in your flows, you must provide your username and API key with your HTTP requests.
+For an HTTP client to access protected HTTP input nodes in your flows, you must provide your username and password using basic authentation, or your username and API key with your HTTP requests.
 Like a password, the API key is used by FRED to authenticate the request.
 An API is generated for you when you register, and can be regenerated using the Profile dialog.

 Note that if you regenerate your API key, existing HTTP clients will no longer have access to your flows.